This explains how I used nearest neighbours via SQL to find similar artists given parameters of a specific artist.

 The assumption is that we have a large file with a label (Artist) and a characteristic (Genre), we’ll import all the data to a database for further processing.
 To keep things simple we’ll use SQLite.
 The best free UI tool I know of for managing SQLite file is TkSQLite which is available for all platforms.

-Note: I’ve since switched to using the excellent DBeaver for all database related administration
+Note: This fun project was done back in 2013.
+I’ve since switched to using the excellent DBeaver for all database related administration

 First Create the table schema for importing the Artist/Genre pairs as follows via Database->Create Table…